 How to Avoid Using Executive Search Firms

-I head a retained search firm, and so it may seem a bit counterintuitive to serve up advice to companies on how to avoid using retained search firms.
+I lead a retained search firm and so it may seem a bit counterintuitive to serve up advice to companies on how to avoid using retained search firms.

 But here’s the thing: retained search is not right for every search every time.
-And even when you have an important, senior executive opening that needs filling that is perfect for retained executive search, retained search may not be the right answer for you at this time.
+And even when you have an important, senior executive opening that needs filling, retained executive search still may not be the right answer for you at this time.

 Retained Search is an Investment